pubkey/eth-crypto/README.md

 # eth-crypto

-Cryptographic javascript-functions for ethereum and how to use them together with web3 and solidity.
+Cryptographic javascript-functions for ethereum and tutorials on how to use them together with web3js and solidity.

 ## Tutorials